Workshop 1: Using a “Theory of Change” framework as the foundation for evaluating your Initiative or Program

 What is the format?
 This is a 2.5 -3 hour workshop and is a combination of discussions and hands on exercises.

 Is there a prerequisite?
-No, no prior familiarity with Theory of Change is assumed.
+No, no prior familiarity with evaluation or Theory of Change is assumed.

 Maximum Number of Participants: 25